Web Hosting shopping guide: Features, prices, and more

 What all the numbers mean - storage, bandwidth, and uptime

 Storage needs can vary a lot between sites.
 These days we offer unlimited storage so our customers don't need to worry about it, but our smallest package used to include 3GB which is enough for basic websites.
-You could need much more - for example if you're running a store with lots of products or building a portfolio with a lot of images or videos that you'll store on the server.
-Unmetered or unlimited storage is the easiest way to avoid these problems.
+You could need much more - for example if you're running a store with lots of products, or if you'll upload a lot of images or videos to the server.
+Unmetered or unlimited storage is the easiest way to avoid problems, so long as you'll stay within your host's fair use guidelines.

-Bandwidth is a measure of the amount of data that web server sends out to your visitors.
+Bandwidth measures the amount of data that the web server sends out to your visitors.
 Every time someone opens one of your pages, a little bit of bandwidth gets used as that webpage shoots out of your web server and into their browser.
-When you're comparing packages you'll probably see numbers in the hundreds of gigabytes, at least.
+You'll probably bandwidth numbers in the hundreds of gigabytes, at least.
 It's very unlikely that bandwidth will be an issue unless you're going to have thousands of visitors a week or have a very data-heavy website.

 Uptime guarantees usually start with two nines.
 Promises of 100% uptime are not credible.
 99% and 99.9% look similar, but think of the downtime.
-If a server is up for 99% of a day then it's down (and your site is offline) for almost a quarter of an hour, which adds up to over half a week every year.
+If a server is up for 99% of a day then it's down (and your site is offline) for almost a quarter of an hour, which adds up to more than three days a year.
 With 99.9% uptime a server is down for 0.1% of the time, or less than 9 hours a year.

 You might also see database limits in web hosting packages.
 Unless you're working with a web developer who has relatively complex plans, you can probably ignore these limits.